 - Steel Dragon (a fictional example)

-- Sweet (Trope Maker and Trope Codifier - they were a British band who started out as a bubblegum group in the early seventies, then became heavier without abandoning their pop melodies).
+- Sweet (partial trope maker/codifiers, they were a British bubblegum group in the early seventies, then became heavier without abandoning their pop melodies)

-- TNT (Have dropped in and out of the genre's purview, in the band's beginning they were a very bluesy Traditional Metal group, and when they actually began to fall into this they kept Progressive Rock elementsnote .
-By the mid-90s the band slipped into an almost "Alice in Chains meets The Beatles" style of music, and the band themselves have denied actually being glam)
+- TNT (Have dropped in and out of the genre's purview.
+In the band's beginning they were a very bluesy Traditional Metal group.
+When they actually began to fall into this, they kept prog-rock elementsnote .
+By the mid-90s the band slipped into an almost "Alice In Chains-meets-The Beatles" style of music, and the band themselves have denied actually being glam)

-- Tesla, (characterised by the influential rock magazine Kerrang! as "the thinking man's Van Halen" upon their debut, they were another more bluesy band)
+- Tesla (characterized by the influential rock magazine Kerrang! as "the thinking man's Van Halen" upon their debut, they were another more bluesy band)

 - Vixen, a rare example of an all-female Hair Band

-- White Lion (unlike most - if not all - other bands of the genre, these guys relied a lot on Green Aesop as a lyrical theme - though Loudness and EZO were also well known for the occasional Green Aesop)
+- White Lion (unlike most—if not all—other bands of the genre, these guys relied a lot on environmentalism as a lyrical theme—though Loudness and EZO were also well known for the occasional Green Aesop)

-- Winger (sold mostly on the strength of lead singer/bass guitarist Kip Winger's looks, which often overshadowed their technical skills - they've been called "the hair band version of Dream Theater" - and eventually went down when a misunderstanding made them the regular subject of ridicule on Beavis And Butthead.
-They have been Vindicated by History to some degree due to both their musicianship and Pull, which was easily one of the darkest, most mature albums to ever come from a glam act.)
+- Winger (sold mostly on the strength of lead singer/bass guitarist Kip Winger's looks, which often overshadowed their technical skills—they've been called "the hair band version of Dream Theater"—and eventually went down when a misunderstanding made them the regular subject of ridicule on Beavis and Butthead.
+Their reputation has improved of late to some degree due to both their musicianship and Pull, which was easily one of the darkest, most mature albums to ever come from a glam act.)